OriginProtocol/origin/dapps/admin/README.md

 ![Origin Protocol](data/origin-header.png)

-A UI leveraging origin-graphql.
+A UI leveraging `@origin/graphql`.
 View and manage listings and offers.

 Demo at https://www.originadm.in